 2) Technical Ability: Having been involved with equipment all my career, I know what the gear can and can’t do.
 Is our equipment package over kill or under kill?
 I know workflow.
 Are you cutting cost on production only to pay triple the amount fixing it in Post?

 3) Experience: I worked my way up through crew positions in this industry so I know how a good crew works and most importantly how to effectively communicate with them.
 The production process can be a complex beast with the logistics involved, the politics involved, budgets and deadlines.
-I try to simplify it by understanding all these aspects and putting them into a perspective my clients can understand.
+I try to streamline all this so my clients can focus on their message.